happyCoder85/happyCoder85/README.md

 ## Hi 👋!
 My name is Jon ...
 <p>I am a driven Business Information Technology student slated to graduate from RRC Polytech in December 2024.
 With a passion for innovation and a penchant for problem-solving, I'm carving my path in the realm of application development and cloud computing.</p>

-<p>🚀 Currently, I'm immersed in two exciting projects.
-Firstly, I'm crafting a dynamic Content Management System tailored for storing and sharing recipes, cooking videos, how-to guides, and even automating blog creation.
-Leveraging Materialize CSS for sleek aesthetics, JavaScript for interactivity, and PHP for robust backend functionalities, I'm turning culinary dreams into digital reality.</p>
+<p>🕸️ Currently, I'm immersed in a few exciting projects.
+Firstly, I'm diving deep into the world of full-stack development with my passion project, "Fake Sites."
+It's my playground for building websites and web applications for a variety of fictional personas, each with their own unique needs and challenges.
+From simple author websites to complex dashboards for IoT devices, I'm constantly pushing myself to expand my skill set and create truly unique solutions.</p>

-<p>🌦️ Additionally, I'm revamping a project from my Programming in Python course.
+<p>🐍 I'm revamping a project from my Programming in Python course.
 This time, I'm elevating a weather processing app by implementing a user-friendly GUI and leveraging threading to enhance its performance and responsiveness.
 It's a thrilling journey of combining Python prowess with innovative techniques to deliver a top-notch solution.</p>

+<p>🍴 Lastly, I'm crafting a dynamic Content Management System tailored for storing and sharing recipes, cooking videos, how-to guides, and even automating blog creation.
+Leveraging Materialize CSS for sleek aesthetics, JavaScript for interactivity, and PHP for robust backend functionalities, I'm turning culinary dreams into digital reality.</p>

 <p>💼 On the lookout for my next challenge, I'm eager to apply my diverse skill set and gain hands-on industry experience.
 With a solid foundation in time management and organizational skills, I thrive in collaborative environments where knowledge-sharing and innovation flourish.</p>

 <h4>🔧 Here are some of the technologies I wield:</h4>